jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+# Most likely next
+- Scenes manage their own shortcut and label text to make them self-contained

 # Things that are possibly next
 - Rename the title screen to actually title scene
   - It actually does preload things, so maybe name is ok?
 Hard to decide.